 "We find that by providing suggestions upfront, we can help people search more efficiently and conveniently. "

-On April 7th, 2009, Google added search suggestion to their image search.
+On April 7th, 2009, Google added search suggestions to their image search.

 On January 6th, 2010, Oddee published a post titled "20 Bizarre Google Search Suggestions."